revk/NOTSCO/CorrelationID.md

 One of the problems with the current API specification is that it suggests the `source.correlationID` is entirely at the whim of, and for the benefit of the sender.
 This means some possible uses are :-

 - Allocating an ID for an order flow, and using it for multiple `residentialSwitchMatchRequest`, e.g. if address is  changed or an account number added.
 Then even using for the `residentialSwitchOrderRequest`.
-This allows the sender to match replies to they ordering flow, i.e. using a simple ID is *sufficiently unique* for the sender's message flow.
+This allows the sender to match replies to their ordering flow, i.e. using a simple ID is *sufficiently unique* for the sender's message flow.
 - Using the Switch Order Reference on all switch action messages, so replies can be tied to the specific switch order.
 - Using the Switch Order Reference on replies to switch action messages so a `messageDeliveryFailure` can be tied to a specific switch order.
 - Using a fixed value on Switch Order action messages or responses as all such messages, including failures, carry the `switchOrderReference` so the `correlationID` does not matter (assuming the sender does not care about `messageDeliveryFailure`)